Mosquito Lifespan, Life Cycle & What It Means for Mosquito Control

 Image Credit: Wikimedia Commons by Chiswick Chap | Content License

-2. Larva Stage: Once the eggs hatch, they enters into a larva stage.
-These larvae have a long, segmented body that is tapered at the end.
 These are called as wrigglers because of their characteristic movement and behavior in water.
 They moves side to side and hang upward down with their tail outwards in the air from the surface of water.

-3. Pupa Stage: After the final molt, the larva turns into a pupa.
+After the final molt, the larva turns into a pupa.
+Pupae — sometimes called tumblers — remain aquatic and mobile.
 In this stage, the pupa don’t feed they are enclosed in a casing, where they actually are in resting and transformation period.
-At this stage they are preparing to become an adult.
-This pupa stage typically lasts for 1 to 4 days.

-Average lifespan of a mosquito (Male and Female)
+Average Lifespan of a Mosquito (Male and Female)

 The life span of an adult mosquito depends on many factors – species, sex (male or female), temperature, humidity, access to food, etc. which has been distinguished in detail below: